parent with young girl in the park

 Income and capital sharing

-During lifetime, a trust offers a great opportunity for income and capital sharing.
+During a lifetime, a Trust offers a great opportunity for income and capital sharing.

-• On the capital side, a trust can appoint assets standing at a gain to a junior family member before it is sold, accessing their capital gains tax annual exemption.
-In the 24/25 tax year this is equal to £3,000 of tax-free gains, saving up to £720 versus a higher rate taxpayer paying 24% tax.
+• On the capital side, a Trust can appoint assets standing at a gain to a junior family member before it is sold, accessing their capital gains tax annual exemption.
+This could equal up to £3,000 of tax-free gains, and up to £37,700 of gains taxed at 18% instead of 24%, saving up to £2,982 compared to a higher-rate taxpayer.

 Inheritance Tax planning

-Many unlisted trading companies will qualify for 100% business relief and therefore may not be of major concern for IHT purposes, as this relief reduces their IHT value to nil.
+Traditionally, many unlisted trading companies qualified for 100% business relief, and IHT was not a major concern, as this relief reduces their IHT value to nil.

-Transferring shares into trust not only banks the business relief at the time of transfer, but also freezes the value of the shares at that time, which will be relevant if values are expected to increase.
+Therefore, transferring shares into Trust not only banks the business relief at the time of transfer (with the £1 million limit applying from April 2026 across Trusts created by the same settlor), but also freezes the value of the shares at that time, which will be relevant if values are expected to increase.

 • For example, a family member holding 20% of a trading company which may be sold over the next few years.
 The undiscounted value of their shares might be £1 million, but with a minority discount, these shares might be valued at £500,000.
-IHT is not an immediate issue as business relief applies, but the shares are sold for cash, a 40% exposure on the full value arises immediately because the minority discount is lost, and the cash does not qualify for business relief.
+IHT is not an immediate issue as business relief applies (even up to the £1 million limit), but the shares are sold for cash, a 40% exposure on the full value arises immediately because the minority discount is lost, and the cash does not qualify for business relief.

-• Instead, the shares might be transferred into trust before a sale.
-The transfer benefits from business relief therefore avoiding any immediate lifetime IHT.
+• Instead, the shares might be transferred into a Trust before a sale.
+The transfer benefits from business relief (BPR) therefore avoiding any immediate lifetime IHT (depending on quantum and timing).
 It also freezes the value in the transferor’s estate at the discounted value.
-If a sale is delayed and the shares remain in trust for 10 years while continuing to qualify for business relief, the trust will benefit from a further 10 years of IHT exemption even if the company is sold.
+If a sale is delayed, the shares could remain in Trust continuing to benefit from business relief, though BPR will be capped from 6 April 2026.

 Asset protection

-Once the shares are in trust they are more easily kept out of the reach of any perceived hot-headed beneficiaries, creditors, or a marital breakup.
+OOnce the shares are in Trust they are more easily kept out of the reach of any perceived hot-headed beneficiaries, creditors, or a marital breakup.
 The Trustees, with discretion, can exercise complete control over who gets what.
 This could be a good incentive to keep family members on track.

 Downsides

-The main perceived downside of trusts are complexity, cost, and potential for conflict if beneficiaries feel they are not being treated fairly.
+The main perceived downsides of Trusts are complexity, cost, and the potential for conflict if beneficiaries feel they are not being treated fairly.

 In practice, and in the right circumstances, the tax savings can significantly outweigh the costs.
 Complexity can be kept to a minimum by setting up a structure that can be managed within the family without significant external involvement (e.g. by mandating income to beneficiaries and keeping Trustees within the family).